RandyParedis/autoplay/README.md

 1. Install and Update the submodule
 2. Make sure `autoconf`, `automake` and `libtool` are installed.
 This can be done with `sudo apt-get install autotools-dev autoconf libtool-bin`.
-3. Run `autoreconf` to make sure everything works as desired.
+3. Run `autoreconf` on the `trng` folder to make sure everything works as desired.
 4. Configure `trng` in the `opt` directory with your preferred compiler (e.g. GNU C++ 7) using the following command: `sudo CXX=g++-7 ./configure --prefix=/opt/trng`.
 5. Run `sudo make` and `sudo make install`.